What is Plug Valve?

 - Provides reliable leak-tight service

-- Larger valves cannot be operated manually and required an actuator
+- Larger valves cannot be operated manually and require an actuator

 - Pressure drop due to reducing port

-- Cost of Plug valves may be more than ball valves for given size and class
+- The cost of Plug valves may be more than ball valves for a given size and class.